You pressed Escape. Suit yourself.

 Serendipity is by nature accidental, but that hasn’t stopped people from trying to chase it and business from trying to capitalize on it.
 I throw in my own account of how optimizing for seredipity led me to more than chance delights, but a full-fledged career.

-“Serendipity is when you accidentally stumble upon something great, particularly in a place you weren’t looking.
+“Serendipity is when you accidentally stumble upon something great, particularly when you weren’t looking.
 It’s a lot like luck: for it to be serendipitous, it’s got to be a good thing and it’s got to be unplanned.”

 No Turning Back